 Aragon is a platform for creating organizations that are “digital natives”, it is concerned as much with building a digital jurisdiction for these organizations as it is with facilitating their creation.
 For now these DAOs live on the Ethereum blockchain as a set of voting-powered smart contracts through which the members of an organization make decisions (primarily about resource allocation) and have their collective decisions automatically actioned.
 The toolset that Aragon currently offers is geared towards groups administering shared asset pools according to the outcomes of votes.
 Members deposit digital assets in a common pool and withdrawing or spending these assets requires a vote to pass.
 The DAO can mint its own tokens for voting and assign these to its members.

-So far 570 DAOs have been created using Aragon on Ethereum’s mainnet.
-It is difficult to get a sense of how many of these DAOs are being actively used, and of what they are being used for.
+It is difficult to get a sense of how many Aragon DAOs are being actively used, and of what they are being used for.
 Inspection of the tools available suggests that they would be suited to a members club that wished to make group decisions about how to allocate a shared pool of Ethereum tokens.
 Use of the Aragon platform gives these groups a way to allocate decision-making power among members (similar to voting shares) and to create and vote on proposals with specified approval criteria (quorum and approval requirements).

 Aragon makes it relatively easy to create these proposals, but presumably the bigger draw is in having a way to reliably conduct this kind of binding poll.
 There is some degree of trust minimization involved as well, but there is limited utility for this while most proposal outcomes are to simply transfer X tokens to some Ethereum address (owned by a party which can be trusted to follow through on the intended use for the tokens).
 Presumably in future the DAOs will be able to take other actions relating to smart contracts, and have a greater range of possible actions to take as the outcomes of proposals.